+In the midst of our four-part series on successful clubs, we delve into the crucial topic of talent and explore how organizations can thrive.
 In this episode, I talked about talent, and I know you’re probably thinking about talent from an athlete’s perspective, but no, this is about those that work in your organization.

 The is the Your Sports Resource Podcast, where each week you’ll learn actionable strategies that you can implement, so the operations of your club, support your coaching staff and the direction of your organization.
 We are committed to excellence in youth sports leadership.
 Let’s get started.